-- You or your admin should already have imported leads and contacts into Sell, and you can check them on the Leads and Contacts pages.
-You can also add leads and contacts yourself (see Importing leads from different sources).
+- You or your admin should already have imported leads and contacts into Sell, which you can now check in Leads and Contacts.
+You can also add leads and contacts yourself (see Bringing leads into Sell from different sources).

-- As you progress the sales process with a lead, perhaps after you've contacted them, convert a lead to a contact and an associated deal.
+- As the sales process with a lead progresses to the next stage after you've contacted them, you can think about converting a lead to a contact and an associated deal.

 - Win that deal!

 Use these additional resources to help you get started with Sell.

 - Attend a webinar: Join us for an Introduction to Zendesk Sell demo with live Q&A.

 - Talk to sales: Connect with our sales team to better determine if Zendesk Sell is a good fit for you and your team.